Los Angeles Trust Litigation Lawyer

 FAQs About Los Angeles, CA Trust Litigation Law

-How Do I Sue a Trust in California?
+Q: How Do I File a Claim Against a Trust in California?

-Though you cannot sue a trust itself, you can sue the trustee for a number of reasons.
-Many people choose to do this because they feel that the trustee has altered or misrepresented the trust in some way.
+A: Though you cannot file a claim against a trust itself, you can file a claim against the trustee for several reasons.
+Many people choose to do this because they feel the trustee has altered or misrepresented the trust.
 If you believe that a trust or trustee is not viable, you should hire an attorney right away.
-We can help you to begin the process of filing a complaint against the trustee in probate court.
+We can help you begin the process of filing a complaint against the trustee in probate court.
 From here, trust litigation can begin.

-The cost to contest a trust varies based on your situation.
+A: The cost of contesting a trust varies depending on your situation.
 There is a $500 fee to file your complaint, and your attorney’s fees depend on their experience in the field, their fee structure, and the amount of time that the case takes.
 If you are thinking of contesting a trust, be sure to discuss your finances with any potential attorneys before you hire them.
 This helps the process to go more smoothly and ensures you can afford the process.

-Not necessarily.
+A: Not necessarily.
 Many trusts do not need to move through probate court, which often shortens the probate process for the deceased’s family.
-However, if you decide to contest a trust or sue a trustee, your complaint moves through probate court.
+However, if you decide to contest a trust or file a claim against a trustee, your complaint moves through probate court.
 You may still have to deal with probate court, even if your loved one had a trust.

 Contact Barry Law Group for Trust Litigation